EntrustCorporation/draft-ounsworth-pq-composite-keys/draft-ounsworth-pq-composite-keys.md

 Many cryptographic libraries will require treating each component key independently and thus expect a full SubjectPublicKeyInfo for each component at some layer of the software stack.
 This left two design choices: either we carry full SPKI for each component within the CompositePublicKey, or we compress it by only carrying the raw key bytes and force implementations to carry OID and parameter mapping tables to be able to reconstruct component SPKIs.

 The authors decided to carry the full SPKIs in order to lessen the implementation complexity at the expense of a small amount of redundant data to transmit.
-This also leads to the same wire format between explicitly specified combinations and generic composites where the component OIDs cannot be infered and thus must be carried.

 This design choice has a non-obvious security risk in that the `algorithm` carried within each component SPKI is redundant information which MUST match -- and can be inferred from -- the specification of the explicit algorithm.